Seen-Arabic/Arabic-Services-JavaScript/README.md

 -   **Tatweel Removal**: Remove unnecessary Tatweel characters from Arabic phrases.
 -   **Convert To Old Arabic**: Transform Arabic text into old script.
 -   **Tashfeer**: Replaces Arabic text with visually similar characters for encoding purposes.
+-   **Tashfeer Panned Words**: Replaces Panned Arabic text with visually similar characters for encoding purposes.
+(Panned words are words that considered as hate speech in social media)
+-   **Remove Arabic Affixes**: Removes predefined affixes (prefixes and suffixes) from an Arabic word if it starts or ends with those affixes.
 -   **Word To Letters**: Convert Arabic word to its pronounced letters.

 ## ⬇️ Installation